Josh-Redmond-UK/blog/blog/2025/07/15/Turning The Handle of the AI Slop Machine.md

 # Turning The Handle of the AI Slop Machine

 For some reason, my YouTube feed has become totally and catastrophically polluted with Game of Thrones shorts.
-Normally 'edits', everyone's favourite fantasy series is recut over and over with eye-meltingly high saturation and brightness and (slowed and reverbed) sad electronic music obscuring any dialogue or eidetic sound.
+Normally in the form of "edits", where everyone's favourite fantasy series is recut over and over with eye-meltingly high saturation and brightness and (slowed and reverbed) sad electronic music.
 Unfortunately, I also can't stop watching them.

-My favourite creator so far in this micro-genre developed in a lab hijack my limbic system, leaving me unable to move or think about closing YouTube, is [Nihaaledits](https://www.youtube.com/@Nihaaledits/shorts).
+My favourite creator so far in this micro-genre developed in a lab hijack my brain is [Nihaaledits](https://www.youtube.com/@Nihaaledits/shorts).
 They work extensively in the Game of Thrones edit niche, producing videos approximately 30 seconds in length with titles like:

 1. Birth of Night King ☠️🔥👑 #shorts #houseofthedragon #gameofthrones (https://www.youtube.com/shorts/qitmBINsGGM)
 2. Cersei Chooses Violence 🥶🔥The Mountain #shorts #houseofthedragon #gameofthrones (https://www.youtube.com/shorts/zI-bMPkItlw)